OXID-eSales/developer_documentation/update/upgrade-to-7.0.rst

          composer update --no-plugins --no-scripts --no-dev

-      .. todo: #VaL:  -  7.0 requires PHP 8.0 --  which version do I need to upgrade to 7.0?
+      .. todo: #Igor:  -  7.0 requires PHP 8.0 --  which version do I need to upgrade to 7.0?
 HR: probably 6.5: VaL: verify
-      .. todo: #VaL: dito 6.2.5 required for upgrade to 7.0?
+      .. todo: #Igor: dito 6.2.5 required for upgrade to 7.0?
 Or do I need 6.5 -
-      .. todo: #VaL: How would I upgrade from 5.2.5 to 6.5?
+      .. todo: #Igor: How would I upgrade from 5.2.5 to 6.5?
 As follows?

 #.
 If you have OXID eShop version 6.2.5 or higher, update to version 6.5: